 There is a range of technology available that could assist in managing assets, providing services and supporting tenants.
 Meeting the costs of implementing new technology in housing is a major challenge for RSLs and private landlords.
 Feedback from RSLs has outlined that some would be hesitant in progressing the implementation of new technology due to the costs and potential impact on capital budgets.
-It is important that the introduction of new technology demonstrates value for money.
-There is also an appreciation that there is likely to be a period of disruption to service delivery whilst technology is implemented.
+GCC recognises that RSLs operating in the city are at different stages of using digital technology to provide services and support to tenants.
+Having access to the appropriate expertise and resources (staff and funding) are all important in implementing digital technology across the housing sector.

-RSLs advised that a key challenge with implementing new digital technology is understanding what technology is available.
+Registered Social Landlords advised that a key challenge with implementing new digital technology is understanding what technology is available.
 Complex technology may be difficult to use, and it can also take time to understand, use and develop outputs.
 Therefore, careful planning is required when exploring potential technologies.